DataDog/hiring-engineers/answers.md

     https://askubuntu.com/questions/364404/e-unable-to-fetch-some-archives-maybe-run-apt-get-update-or-try-with-fix-mis
   - Which tells me to try this: sudo apt-get update.
 And that seems to work!
     ![apt-get update](/assets/setup/apt_get_update.png)
   - Then I run sudo apt-get install vagrant again.
-Yaas, this works!
+This works!
 So I run vagrant init and get this message:
     ![vagrant init](/assets/setup/vagrant_init.png)
   - I run vagrant box add hashicorp/precise64 and get an error.
 Curious, I click ahead in the instructions and realize I'm already done and this step was unnecessary.
     ![install box](/assets/setup/install_box.png)